maamounhajnajeeb/pytest_workshop/README.md

 ## Pytest pytest.ini file settings:
 ### addopts: (stands for add options)
-This settings can hold any number of the previous flags, and it will apply it automatically when testing.</br>
+This settings can hold any number of the previous flags, and it will apply it automatically when testing(kind of presistent options throught the tests).</br>
 [docs link](https://docs.pytest.org/en/stable/reference/reference.html#confval-addopts)

 #### example: